 - Emergencies: If you need to pay bills right now and don’t want to be late, you can take out an emergency loan to cover those costs.
 If you lose your job, get your work hours reduced or have an emergency medical bill, a personal loan can meet your needs in the short term.

 - Debt consolidation: You can save money on interest payments when you consolidate high-interest credit card debt with a personal loan.
-The average credit card interest rate right now is around 16 percent, although it can go to 20 percent depending on your credit score and credit card issuer.
-Personal loan interest rates currently average less than 11 percent.
+The average credit card interest rate right now is around 16 percent — versus personal loan interest rates, which average less than 11 percent.
 If you have stellar credit, you could secure the lowest interest rate available, which is oftentimes much less than that of a credit card.

 - Home improvements or repairs: If a water pipe bursts or your air conditioning goes out, a home improvement loan can pay for repairs if you don’t have the cash and don’t want to use your credit card.

 - Child-related costs: If you want to expand your family, a personal loan can cover the costs of fertility treatments, adoption expenses or hospital bills that come from labor and delivery.
 While it can also help cover needs after your child comes home, a personal loan is usually best for fixed costs.

-- Major life milestones: If you’re planning a big move for a new job or helping a grown child pay for a wedding, you may need extra cash to pay for costs that add up.
+- Major life milestones: If you’re planning a big move for a new job or helping a grown child pay for a wedding, you may need extra cash.

 - Funeral and end-of-life needs: A personal loan can pay for the funeral, burial and related end-of-life costs when a loved one dies.

-- Large purchases: You can use a personal loan to buy a recreational vehicle such as a boat, an RV, or a private jet or to make purchases for your quality of life.
+- Large purchases: You can use a personal loan to buy a recreational vehicle such as a boat, an RV or a private jet — or to improve your quality of life.
 You can also use a personal loan to spread out the costs of purchases that would take a significant chunk out of your budget, such as dental bills, new appliances and veterinary expenses.